 Tip: There are two primary things to remember about braking: do it in a straight line, and do not add “input” with steering.
 Try doing this, and you will feel more confident as a driver, particularly in bad driving conditions.

-They have worked for many racers, truck drivers, military, and “normal” drivers since we were driving horse-drawn carriages to work.
-They will also make you a more confident and safer driver.
+The techniques above have worked for many racers, truck drivers, military, and “normal” drivers since we drove horse-drawn carriages to work.
+They will also make you more confident to be a safe driver.